-From Aachen: Take the train to Meerssen (in the Netherlands), then switch to bus 30 to the airport: Total travel time: 1 hour and 15 minutes.
+From Aachen (Germany): Take the train to Meerssen (in the Netherlands), then switch to bus 30 to the airport: Total travel time: 1 hour and 15 minutes.

-From Liège: Take the train to Maastricht Station, then take bus 30 to the airport.
+From Liège (Belgium): Take the train to Maastricht Station in the Netherlands, then take bus 30 to the airport.
 Total travel time: 1 hour and 15 minutes.

 From Amsterdam: Take the train to Maastricht Station, then take bus 30 to the airport.
 Total travel time: 3 hours.

 Maastricht Airport is that small there aren't any airport hotels near the airport.
 The best thing to do is look for accommodation at your final destination like Maastricht, Valkenburg, Aachen, or Liège.